Date of birth

 Born in Sydney, Elder joined the Foxes as a 16-year-old scholar, impressing the Foxes enough to earn a professional contract at the end of the 2012/13 campaign.

-After gaining Championship experience with temporary spells at Both Brentford and Barnsley, the now 25-year-old returned to the second tier with a five-game loan stint at Ipswich Town in 2018/19.
+After gaining Championship experience with temporary spells at both Brentford and Barnsley, he returned to the second tier with a five-game loan stint at Ipswich Town in 2018/19.